 Undergraduate at Halıcıoğlu Data Science Institute - UC SanDiego

 Hi!
 My name is Kaiwen Bian and I am a 4th year undergraduate student at UC SanDiego double majoring in Data Science and Cognitive Behavoral Neuroscience.
+My research interests sit at the intersection of embodied AI, computational neuroscience, and foundation models.
+I am fortunate to be advised by Talmo D. Pereira at the Salk Institute, Scott W. Linderman at Stanford University, and Yusu Wang and Gal Mishne at the Halıcıoğlu Data Science Institute.

 Outside of my academic life, I enjoy skateboarding 🛹, surfing 🏄, and immersing myself in the serenity of the natural world 🌲